-- 4.3.5 Although the bond was never launched, the issue price was determined by BNP Paribas as follows: - (i) Ignoring for the moment the £50 million multiplier, the contract specifies a set of anticipated cashflows $\overline{S}(t)$ based on the Government Actuary's Department's 2002-based projections of mortality. - (ii) Each projected cashflow is priced by discounting at LIBOR minus 35 basis points.
+4.3.5 Although the bond was never launched, the issue price was determined by BNP Paribas as follows:

+- (i) Ignoring for the moment the £50 million multiplier, the contract specifies a set of anticipated cash flows $\overline{S}(t)$ based on the Government Actuary's Department's 2002-based projections of mortality. - (ii) Each projected cash flow is priced by discounting at LIBOR minus 35 basis points.
 The EIB curve typically stands about 15 basis points below the LIBOR curve, so that investors in the longevity bond are being asked to pay 20 basis points to hedge their longevity risk.
-For further discussion of this risk premium, the reader is referred to Cairns, Blake, Dawson & Dowd (2005) and Cairns, Blake & Dowd (2005a). - 4.3.6 The details given above describe the cash flows from the point of view of the investors.
+For further discussion of this risk premium, the reader is referred to Cairns et al. (2005) and Cairns et al. (2006a).

+4.3.6 The details given above describe the cash flows from the point of view of the investors.
 However, there are also issues of credit risk to consider, and these lead to some complex background details.
 These details and the involvement of BNP Paribas and Partner Re are represented in Figure 4.
-The longevity bond is actually made up of 3 components.
-The first is a floating rate annuity bond issued by the EIB with a commitment to pay in euros (€).
-The second is a cross-currency interest-rate swap between the EIB and BNP Paribas, in which the EIB pays floating euros and receives fixed sterling.
-These fixed payments, $\hat{S}(t)$, might be, but do not have to be, equal to the $\overline{S}(t)$.
-(The fixed rate, $\hat{S}(t)$, has to be set to ensure that the swap has zero value at initiation.
-Typically, this would require the fixed rate to be close but not equal to $\overline{S}(t)$.)
-From the EIB's perspective, this converts the first element, the floating-rate € bond, into a fixed-rate £ bond.
-The third and most distinctive component is a mortality swap between the EIB and Partner Re, in which the EIB exchanges the fixed sterling $\hat{S}(t)$ for the floating sterling S(t)at each of the payment dates, $t = 1, \dots, 25$.
+The longevity bond is actually made up of three components.
+The first is a floating rate annuity bond issued by the EIB, with a commitment to pay in euros (€).
+The second is a cross currency interest rate swap between the EIB and BNP Paribas, in which the EIB pays floating euros and receives fixed sterling.
+These fixed payments $\hat{S}(t)$ might be, but do not have to be, equal to the $\overline{S}(t)$.
+(The fixed rate $\hat{S}(t)$ has to be set to ensure that the swap has zero value at initiation.
+Typically, this would require the fixed rate to be close to, but not to be equal to $\overline{S}(t)$.)
+From the EIB's perspective, this converts the first element, the floating rate € bond, into a fixed rate £ bond.
+The third and most distinctive component is a mortality swap between the EIB and Partner Re, in which the EIB exchanges the fixed sterling $\hat{S}(t)$ for the floating sterling S(t) at each of the payment dates, t = 1, ..., 25.
 Strictly speaking, the third component is an OTC deal between BNP and Partner Re.
-The second component then becomes a commitment from BNP to pay £S(t) to the EIB, rather than £ $\overline{S}(t)$, in return for floating $\mathbf{\xi}$.
-For this reason, we see in Figure 4 that the mortality-swap cash flows are directed through BNP.
-Ignoring credit risk, the result of the two swaps from the perspective of the EIB is to convert floating \in into £S(t).
-The intermediate swap of floating \in for floating £ $\hat{S}(t)$ does not (as noted above) require that $\hat{S}(t) = \overline{S}(t)$: the price agreed for this swap will, however, depend on what level the $\hat{S}(t)$ are set at.
-Similarly the price for the mortality swap will depend on the $\hat{S}(t)$.
+The second component then becomes a commitment from BNP to pay $\pounds S(t)$ to the EIB, rather than $\pm \overline{S}(t)$, in return for floating \notin .
+For this reason, we see in Figure 4 that the mortality swap cash flows are directed through BNP.
+Ignoring credit risk, the result of the two swaps from the perspective of the EIB is to convert floating \in into $\pm S(t)$.
+The intermediate swap of floating \in for floating $\pounds \hat{S}(t)$ does not (as noted above) require that $\hat{S}(t) = \overline{S}(t)$; the price agreed for this swap will, however, depend on what level the $\hat{S}(t)$ are set.
+Similarly, the price for the mortality swap will depend on the $\hat{S}(t)$.